halirutan/SynthSeg/container/README.md

 ```

  NOTE:
- - It is adviced agaist binding this remote path to the same directory to which your symbolic link is connected, like `apptainer shell -B $cfg_path:$PWD/project_folder/training_containers container/nvidia_tensorflow.sif` as it will not see the content of `/project_folder/training_containers` in this case:
+ - It is advised against binding this remote path to the same directory to which your symbolic link is connected, like `apptainer shell -B $cfg_path:$PWD/project_folder/training_containers container/nvidia_tensorflow.sif` as it will not see the content of `/project_folder/training_containers` in this case:

  ```console
 Apptainer> ls project_folder/training_configs
 project_folder/training_configs
  ```
- -  Similarly, if you would bind the remote path to the new folder on a host file system, an empty folder will be created, while files created will be stored in the original remote directory:
+ -  Similarly, if you bind the remote path to the new folder on a host file system, an empty folder will be created, while the files created will be stored in the original remote directory:
- `apptainer shell -B $cfg_path:$PWD/project_folder/training_containers container/nvidia_tensorflow.sif` as it will not see the content of `/project_folder/training_containers` in this case, and will create files in original remote directory, as in mocking example:
+ `apptainer shell -B $cfg_path:$PWD/project_folder/training_containers container/nvidia_tensorflow.sif` as it will not see the content of `/project_folder/training_containers` in this case, and will create files in the original remote directory, as in the mocking example:

  ```console
 user@raven02> cfg_path="/ptmp/nhorlava/projects/SynthSeg/test_sl"